Birds of a feather stick together!

 Sooty Oyster-catchers, Haemotopus fuliginosus.
 Distinctly coloured but skittish birds.
 Usually spotted in pairs, but at Shaw Island in the Whitsundays, I witnessed a bit of a threesome…

 Beach stone-curlew, Esacus magnirostris.
 Capt Cook and his crew mistook stone-curlews for bustards in 1770 when they named Bustard Head….but they turned out to be a different bird altogether.
-We’ve seen them in Pancake Creek, Curlew Island and Hill Inlet.
+We’ve seen them in Pancake Creek, Curlew Island, Hill Inlet, and Dunk Island.
 They are pretty shy and do a little head-bounce when you get close.

 Masked Lapwing (aka plover), Vanillas miles.
 I don’t know how lapwings (which I’ve always called plovers) survived evolution.
 They lay their eggs in the middle of median strips and football ovals.
 They also like to hang out on lots of east coast beaches.